+We are restating here, in plain English, what it means for us to be a fiduciary to you.
 As a fiduciary, we have duties of care and of loyalty to you and are subject to obligations imposed on us by the federal and state securities laws.
 As a result, you have certain rights that you cannot waive or limit by contract.
 Nothing in our agreement with you should be interpreted as a limitation of our obligations under the federal and state securities laws or as a waiver of any unwaivable rights you possess.
+Our existing form of investment advisory agreement contains provisions about limited circumstances in which we will not be liable to you.
+Those provisions do not prevent you from asserting that we have not met our fiduciary obligations if you in fact believe that we have not.